 For any requested modification after Phase II Interconnection Study results have been issued, the Interconnection Customer must first request that the CAISO evaluate whether such a modification is a Material Modification.
 The CAISO must be able to evaluate the change and find it acceptable without the need to undertake a re-study.
 If the CAISO determines, pursuant to prudent engineering judgment, that a re-study is necessary, then the requested change shall be considered a Material Modification and, thus, is not permissible within the scope of the existing Interconnection Request.

 In response to the Interconnection Customer’s request, the CAISO, in coordination with the affected Participating TO(s) and, if applicable, any Affected System Operator, shall evaluate the proposed modification prior to approving it and the CAISO shall inform the Interconnection Customer in writing of whether the modification would constitute a Material Modification.
-Any change to the POI, except that allowed under the CAISO Tariff or Business Practice Manuals, shall constitute a Material Modification.
+Any change to the POI, except that allowed under the CAISO Tariff or BPMs, shall constitute a Material Modification.

 If a modification is determined to be a Material Modification and the Interconnection Customer nevertheless intends to implement the change, then the current Interconnection Request must be withdrawn from the applicable study process and the Interconnection Customer may submit a new Interconnection Request in a subsequent Queue Cluster or, if it qualifies, under one of the other study tracks.